pandey-ankit/helidon-mp/build-and-push-app-image/build-and-push-app-image.md

     ```
     Copy to your text editor the replaced full image name `ENDPOINT_OF_YOUR_REGION/NAMESPACE_OF_YOUR_TENANCY/myproject-your_first_name:1.0` because you will need it later.

-6. Copy and paste the following command in terminal, to run the docker image in Cloud Shell of Code Editor.
+6. Copy and paste the following command in the terminal, to run the docker image in Cloud Shell of Code Editor.
     ```bash
     <copy>docker run --rm -p 8080:8080 ENDPOINT_OF_YOUR_REGION/NAMESPACE_OF_YOUR_TENANCY/myproject-your_first_name:1.0</copy>
     ```